(This is a reader-submitted review as part of our gun review contest. See details here.)

 By David Blanton

 If you’re the type of person whose eyes instinctively dart for the nearest target every time you hear an electronic beep and know the inviolable sanctity of the 11th commandment (“Thou shalt not break the 180”), then you’re likely already well familiar with the CZ SP-01 Shadow Target Custom.
-While the GLOCK 34 reigns supreme in the world of IDPA, according to the 2015 USPSA Production Nationals equipment survey, approximately 4 in 10 pistols represented were CZ, nearly as much as the next three brands combined.
-Of those CZ’s, most were probably SP-01 Shadows, and some of those were Shadow Customs, worked over by the smiths at Angus Hobdell’s CZ Custom.
+While the GLOCK 34 reigns supreme in the world of IDPA, according to the 2015 USPSA Production Nationals equipment survey, approximately 4 in 10 handguns represented were CZ, nearly as much as the next three brands combined.
+Of those CZs, most were probably SP-01 Shadows, and some of those were Shadow Customs, worked over by the ‘smiths at champion-shooter Angus Hobdell’s CZ Custom shop.

-What separates the SP-01 Shadow from the SP-01 model is primarily the absence of a firing pin block and other competition-related features.
-Deleting the firing pin block makes the trigger reset shorter.
+What separates the SP-01 Shadow from the SP-01 model is primarily the absence of a firing-pin block and other competition-related features.
+Deleting the firing-pin block makes for a short reset for the trigger.
 The target sights, enlarged controls, and extra magazine should be fairly self-explanatory.
-What separates the Shadow Custom from the stock Shadow is a reliability tune and a trigger tune, carrying the good work the Czechs started to the next level.
+What separates the Shadow Custom from the stock Shadow is a reliability tune and a trigger job, carrying the good work the Czechs started to the next level.

-The DA/SA action is slicked up, a competition hammer fitted, the slide rails sport a glass like finish, and it wears an aluminum pair of grips inlaid with skate tape.
-The result is a gun even the most ardent striker fired fanatic will have a hard time complaining about.
-As the Shadow Custom shares many of the features with the base line Shadow, much of what is to come holds true for the regular Shadow models, as well as the SP-01s.
+The DA/SA action is slicked up, a competition hammer fitted, the slide rails sport a glass-like finish, and it wears aluminum grips inlaid with skate tape.
+The result is a gun even the most ardent striker-fired fanatic will have a hard time complaining about.
+As the Shadow Custom shares many of the features with the baseline Shadow, much of what is to come holds true for the regular Shadow models, as well as the SP-01s.
 The Shadow Custom just has a ridiculous trigger out of the box.